iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Committing vehicular manslaughter

-Also, the number of points on a driver’s record within the last six years may determine if his/her license will be barred and for how long.
+Also, the number of points on a driver’s record within the last six years may determine if their license is likely to be barred and for how long.

 • 6—7 points 2 years license bar duration